DTM Hockenheimring 1

 Electricity: 230 volts AC, 50Hz.
-European-style round two-pin plugs are in use.
+European-style plugs with two round pins are used.

 Head of Government: Chancellor Angela Merkel since 2005.

-Head of State: President Joachim Gauck since 2012.
+Head of State: President Frank-Walter Steinmeier since 2017.

 Recent History: The territory that we now know as Germany was for many centuries a loose collection of independent (and often warring) states, attaining unification after victory in the Franco-Prussian war of 1871.
 There followed a period of political, military and economic advancement that placed it as a genuine world power.